ntop/ntopng/doc/src/plugins/alert_endpoints.rst

       local message_body = {}

       for _, json_message in ipairs(alerts) do
-        -- From JSON string to lua table local alert = json.decode(json_message)
+        -- From JSON string to Lua table local alert = json.decode(json_message)

         -- Get a standard message for the alert